Is the church closed because of covid-19?

-While it is unsafe to gather during the covid-19 crisis, WCF is committed to being an authentic community of hope, love and grace in the midst of so many unknowns.
+While it is unsafe to gather during the covid-19 crisis, WCF is committed to being an authentic community of hope love in the midst of so many unknowns.
 We are now streaming our worship services live and gathering via video conferencing for morning and evening prayer.
+For updates on when our building will reopen for services, check here.

 If you can any questions about our remote worship or want to connect, please reach out.
 We'd love to talk with you.